The DSLReports speed test (gone)

 Back when this speed test was around and some speed test were performed, the results were relatively accurate.
 There were and are however more accurate speed tests.
 Besides that this speed test was very slow.

-With an adverstised speed of 200 Mbps and an average measured internet speed of 204.5 Mbps, we conclude that the DSLReports speed test is a relative accurate speed test (Accuracy score: 81/100).
+With an adverstised speed of 200 Mbps and an average measured internet speed of 204.5 Mbps, we conclude that the DSLReports speed test was a relative accurate speed test (Accuracy score: 81/100).

-The DSLReports speed test is a realistic speed test.
-That is, this speed test measures your true internet speed.
+The DSLReports speed test was a realistic speed test.
+That is, this speed test measured your true internet speed.

-The DSLReports speed test is owned by SilverMatrix9 Corp.
-The first occurence of the DSLReports speed test in the WayBack Machine is April 2000.
-Indeed, the DSLReports is an oldie.
+The DSLReports speed test was owned by SilverMatrix9 Corp.
+The first occurence of the DSLReports speed test in the WayBack Machine was April 2000.
+Indeed, the DSLReports was an oldie.

 Wikipedia has a page dedicated to DSLReports.